YYChen01988/Countries/README.md

 # 2. app
 With main application and injections and access to all modules.

-# 3. memes
+# 3. countries
-Provides list of memes and the titles
+Provides grid view of country flags and their names

 ## Gradle